jeanettie/code_louisville_django/README.md

     python manage.py runserver

-##Additional information and project updates will occur as the Fall Python Cohort progresses.
+## Additional information and project updates will occur as the Fall Python Cohort progresses.

-#Running the project
+# Running the project
 If you just want to run the project (assuming Python is on your system and pipenv) in your terminal:

     git clone https://github.com/AlexHagerman/code_louisville_django.git
     cd code_louisville_django
-    pipenv install Pipfile
+    pipenv install
     cd LouiePizza
     pipenv shell
     python manage.py migrate